arne-munch-ellingsen/AIOD-hw-agent/nfd/AIoD-API-mock/README.md

 # Create a self signed certificate (on command line)
 openssl req -x509 -new -nodes -key private_key.pem -sha256 -days 365 -out cert.pem -config openssl.cnf

-# On the Kubernetes host create microk8s user and token by running the creation script:
-./create_credentials.sh

-# NB: Copy the displayed token into the client.py program (substitute the example-k8s-token with the token)
 ```

 ## Create the docker image